raddad772/raddad772.github.io/_posts/2022-06-18-testing-your-emulator.md

 ## Testing your CPU emulator

---when it's not very popular
+--when the CPU is not very popular
 ---

 ### Test Vectors Needed